-- be aware that even well-intentioned physical contact may be misconstrued by the pupil, and observer or any person to whom this action is described; - never touch a pupil in a way which may be considered indecent; - always be prepared to explain actions and accept that all physical contact is open to scrutiny; - never indulge in horseplay or fun fights; - always allow/encourage pupils, where able, to undertake self-care tasks independently; - ensure the way they offer comfort to a distressed pupil is age appropriate; - always tell a colleague when and how they offered comfort to a distressed pupil; - establish the preferences of pupils; - consider alternatives, where it is anticipated that a pupil might misinterpret or be uncomfortable with physical contact; - always explain to the pupil the reason why contact is necessary and what form that contact will take; - report and record situations which may give rise to concern;

-• be aware of cultural or religious views about touching and be sensitive to issue of gender.
+- be aware that even well-intentioned physical contact may be misconstrued by the pupil, and observer or any person to whom this action is described; - never touch a pupil in a way which may be considered indecent; - always be prepared to explain actions and accept that all physical contact is open to scrutiny; - never indulge in horseplay or fun fights; - always allow/encourage pupils, where able, to undertake self-care tasks independently; - ensure the way they offer comfort to a distressed pupil is age appropriate; - always tell a colleague when and how they offered comfort to a distressed pupil; - establish the preferences of pupils; - consider alternatives, where it is anticipated that a pupil might misinterpret or be uncomfortable with physical contact; - always explain to the pupil the reason why contact is necessary and what form that contact will take; - report and record situations which may give rise to concern; be aware of cultural or religious views about touching and be sensitive to issue of gender.

-17. Other activities that require physical contact
+16. Other activities that require physical contact

-In certain curriculum areas, such as PE, drama or music, staff may need to initiate some physical contact with children, for example, to demonstrate technique in the use of a piece of equipment, adjust posture, or support a child so they can perform an activity safely or prevent injury.
+In certain curriculum areas, such as PE, staff may need to initiate some physical contact with children.

 Physical contact should take place only when it is necessary in relation to a particular activity.
 It should take place in a safe and open environment i.e. one easily observed by others and last for the minimum time necessary.
-The extent of the contact should be made clear and undertaken with the permission of the pupil.
-Contact should be relevant to their age and understanding and adults should remain sensitive to any discomfort expressed verbally or non-verbally by the pupil.